How can I submit a claim?

 For most extras services you can claim at the time of your treatment by swiping your Membership Card in the provider's HICAPS machine.

-You can also submit claims for up to $400 online for many extras services through Online Member Services claiming.
+You can also submit claims for many Extras services through the Mobile App.

 What is HICAPS and HealthPoint?